-left off in the continent of Seven Cities.
-Now that Sha'ik's rebellion has been crushed, Adjunct Tavore's Fourteenth Army are in pursuit of of the increasingly desperate Leoman of the Flails and the last rebel army under his command.
-He fortifies himself in Y'ghatan, a city already infamous for the Malazan blood spilled there, and the Fourteenth prepares itself for a brutal siege.
+Now that Sha'ik's rebellion has been crushed, Adjunct Tavore's Fourteenth Army is in pursuit of the increasingly desperate Leoman of the Flails and the last rebel army under his command.
+He fortifies himself in Y'Ghatan, a city already infamous for the Malazan blood spilled there, and the Fourteenth prepares itself for a brutal siege.
 Fiddler, Kalam and Quick Ben, reunited under Tavore's banner, attempt to discover just where the Adjunct's loyalties lie, while Fiddler's squad mage Bottle finds himself the target of an unexpected force reaching forward from the very beginning of history.

 Meanwhile, an aimless Apsalar is given a list of assassination targets by Cotillion, and picks up a couple of mysterious but obnoxious ghosts along the way.

 Karsa Orlong continues to wander the wastes of Seven Cities, saving the life of a witch, Samar Dev, in the process.
-Fascinated by the huge Toblakai, Dev becomes his traveling companion, to Karsa's grudging acceptance.
+Fascinated by the huge Toblakai, Samar Dev becomes his travelling companion, to Karsa's grudging acceptance.

 Heboric Ghost Hands, brimming with newfound power as the Destriant of Treach, sets off with his companions to Otataral Island in answer to the cries of the souls trapped in the mysterious jade colossus buried in the sand.